 So!
-We know every integer is a product of prime numbers, we know there are infinitely many prime numbers.
+We know that every integer is a product of prime numbers, we know there are infinitely many prime numbers.
 That teaches us about the integers, and invites some more questions:

-- How frequent are the prime numbers?
+- How frequent are prime numbers?
 The Prime Number Theorem asserts that the number of primes in the interval [1, n] is roughly $n/\log n$, in the sense that the ratio between the true number and the estimate $n/\log n$ approaches 1 as n goes to infinity.
-The result was conjectured by Gauss6 at the age of 15 or 16 and proven by J. Hadamard and Ch. de la Vallée Poussin in 1896.
-The famous Riemann hypothesis, currently (Fall 2008) one of the Clay million dollar prizes, is initially a conjecture about the zeros of some complex valued function: the Riemann zeta function.
+The result was conjectured by Gauss16 at the age of 15 or 16 and proven by J. Hadamard and Ch. de la Vallée Poussin, independently, in 1896.
+The famous Riemann hypothesis, currently (Fall 2023) one of the Clay Institute million dollar millennium prize problems, is initially a conjecture about the zeros of some complex valued function - the so-called Riemann zeta function.
 An equivalent formulation is the following: let $\pi(x)$ be the number of prime numbers in the interval [1, x], for x > 1, then for some constant C, we have